subelsky/html5tutorial/README.markdown

 For a cool example of how to embed video, and use the canvas to manipulate images from that video, check out [this HTML5 demo](http://html5demos.com/video-canvas).

+# EXERCISE TEN
+## Geolocation

+1. At the JavaScript console, type the following command:

+    navigator.geolocation.getCurrentPosition(function(loc) { console.info(loc) })

+2. Inspect the location object in the console.